legendu-net/python-portable/readme.md

 ## Build Customized Portable Python Environment

-1. Please following examples in the `env_*.sh` scripts in the above table to develop you own cutomized scripts.
+1. Please following examples in the `env_*.sh` scripts in the above table to develop your own cutomized scripts.

 2. Run your script using `./run.sh your_script.sh`.